oakeef/oakeef.github.io/about.md

 permalink: /about/
 ---

-This is my About page.
-My name is Evan and I am learning to be a software developer.
-Currently attending my second year at NSCC in Halifax enrolled in the General Programming stream.
-I have always had an interest in computers as long as I can remember.
-For the last 7 years I have been a computer technician, but looking for a change in career I decided to start learning the software side of things.
-Hoping to get a job as a Junior Developer to really dive in to the field and apply all of the skills I have learned along the way.
+My name is Evan and I am a software developer.
+Currently attending my second year at NSCC in the general programming concentration.
+I am also learning at Treehouse on the side.
+You can check out my profile [here](https://teamtreehouse.com/oakeef).
+I love learning and am always excited to learn new things.
+I have always had an interest in computers and for the last 7 years I have been a computer technician, so learning the software side of things was the logical next step for me.
+I am currently looking for new and exciting oppourtunities as a developer.
+I am always interested in networking and meeting new people that can teach me something.

 ### I have experience points in: